evanwill/table-sheet-test/pages/cloud.md

 ## Browse Contents

 Use this word cloud visualization to browse terms and subjects.
-Word size is determined by frequency and all words link to a corresponding collection search.
+Word size is determined by frequency.